Skip to Content

 Some late effects may be treated or controlled.
 It is important to talk with your child's doctors about the effects cancer treatment can have on your child.
 (See the PDQ summary on Late Effects of Treatment for Childhood Cancer for more information.)

 Surgery is used to diagnose and treat childhood astrocytoma as discussed in the General Information section of this summary.
 If cancer cells remain after surgery, further treatment depends on:

-Watchful waiting is closely monitoring a patient's condition without giving any treatment until symptoms appear or change.
-Watchful waiting is often used for patients who have neurofibromatosis type1 or a tumor that is not growing and spreading.
+Observation is closely monitoring a patient's condition without giving any treatment until signs or symptoms appear or change.
+Observation is often used for patients who have neurofibromatosis type1 or a tumor that is not growing and spreading.

 Radiation therapy to the brain can affect growth and development in young children.
 Certain ways of giving radiation therapy can lessen the damage to healthy brain tissue:

 For children younger than 3 years, chemotherapy may be given instead, to delay or reduce the need for radiation therapy.